smve-rs/smve/README.md

 The core engine will be an executable.
 You will be able to extend the engine with "mods" (they stand for modules, not modifications as in Minecraft).
-Mods will be written in a scripting language like lua or rhai (haven't decided yet) and they will subscribe to engine events such as `on_initialise` or `on_register_block` and they can call engine functions.
+Mods will be written in a scripting language like lua or rhai (haven't decided yet) and they will subscribe to engine events such as `on_initialise` or `on_register_block` and they can call engine functions and interact with the ECS.

-You can provide resources that a module uses (such as textures, audio, etc.) with asset packs which is in a custom-made file format.
-It is a file that packages a directory of files into one file without compression.
+You can provide resources that a module uses (such as textures, audio, etc.) with asset packs which are .zip files with a specific directory structure.

 The engine will provide default modules and asset packs for a minimal infinitely generating sandbox world and a menu screen.
 You can select and enable mods and asset packs from the menu screen, and mods can also modify or completely